 A youth movement is reenergizing global environmental activism.
 The “climate generation” — late millennials and iGen, or Generation Z — is demanding that policy makers and government leaders take immediate action to address the dire outcomes predicted by climate science.
 Those inheriting our planet’s environmental problems expect to encounter challenges, but they may not have the skills to grapple with the feelings of powerlessness and despair that may arise when they confront this seemingly intractable situation.

 Drawing on a decade of experience leading and teaching in college environmental studies programs, Sarah Jaquette Ray has created an “existential tool kit” for the climate generation.
 Combining insights from psychology, sociology, social movements, mindfulness, and the environmental humanities, Ray explains why and how we need to let go of eco-guilt, resist burnout, and cultivate resilience while advocating for climate justice.
 A Field Guide to Climate Anxiety is the essential guidebook for the climate generation — and perhaps the rest of us — as we confront the greatest environmental threat of our time.

-Join FOLCS for a Conversation on A Field Guide to Climate Anxiety with author, Sarah Jaquette Ray, on Wednesday, February 10, at 7pm ET.
+FOLCS was joined by author, Sarah Jaquette Ray, for a Conversation on A Field Guide to Climate Anxiety on February 10, 2021.

 Sarah’s book is available here.